iCliniq Logo

 Hello doctor,

-I am using a penile pump under the direction of a urologist.
-Over a period of each of five days, I think I had overstretched the penis and now have a loss of sensitivity and soreness with no erection.
+I am using a penile pump under the guidance of a urologist.
+Over the course of five days, I believe I may have overstretched my penis, resulting in a loss of sensitivity and soreness, along with an inability to achieve an erection.

 Hello,